MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/overview.md

 - Dynamics 365 Intelligent Order Management

 >[!IMPORTANT]
-> Dynamics 365 templates are not available during the first run experience for site creation.
-For subsequent site creation, Dynamics 365 templates are available.
+> Dynamics 365 templates are not available during the first run experience for site creation, but may be used for subsequent site creation.

 ## Customer self-service